Executing Simulations

 [3]:

-def randomize(job):
+def randomize(*jobs):

-simulation = create_simulation(job)
+simulation = create_simulation(job, communicator)

 # Read `lattice.gsd` from the signac job's directory.